scandipwa/docs/theme/08-Standard.md

 }
 ```

-#### Why?
+### 2. Color palette (color definition)

-Because this allows to keep all the properties organized to a selector.
-Because logically, you change the appearance of the selector on your media query (change it's property), so keep only properties changing.
-Additionally, this allows for easy addition / removal of properties and other media mixins to the selector in future.
+CSS variables must be used for color definitions for ScandiPWA.

-### 2. Color organization
+It provides ability for modern and easy color-scheme manipulation and brings an option of color dynamic adjustment.
+The colors for a component must be specified in `:root` element, the colors itself, should be moved out into `variables.scss` file.

-The CSS variable based coloring is advised on ScandiPWA based solutions.
-Why?
-Becuase it allows for easy color-scheme manipulation and brings an option of color dynamic adjustment.
-The colors for a component must be specified in `:root` element, the colors itself, might be moved out into `variables` file.
+Used colors should be specific to a component, they may share the same color, but must be distinct in order to be easily adjusted in the future, this makes your styles more flexible.

 #### For example: